Corporate Governance Policy

-Our management objective is to become a company that contributes to our shareholders, customers, employees, and other stakeholders, as well as to society at large, through continuous business growth.
-We aim for highly transparent and sound corporate management, and have been working to strengthen corporate governance by inviting outside directors since the company’s foundation, among other initiatives.
-At the same time, we position thorough compliance by officers and employees as a basic management principle.
-Our basic policy is to strictly observe laws, regulations, and rules, and to conduct sincere and fair corporate activities that do not fall outside social norms.
+Our management objective is to become a company that contributes to society at large, including shareholders, customers, employees, and other stakeholders, through sustained business growth.
+To this end, we are committed to upholding highly transparent and sound corporate management.
+Since our founding, we have strengthened corporate governance through initiatives such as appointing independent outside directors and establishing compliance as a basic management principle for officers and employees.
+Our basic policy is to strictly observe laws and regulations, and to conduct business activities with integrity and fairness that do not violate social norms.

-We established the Audit & Supervisory Board because we believe that the auditing system by the board members, including external ones, is effective in oversight of business execution.
-The Audit & Supervisory Board consists of three members — one full-time member and two part-time members — who attend meetings once a month plus extraordinary meetings as necessary.
-In addition to regular information exchanges with internal auditors and independent auditors, the Audit & Supervisory Board members attend meetings of the Board of Directors and express their opinions from an independent third-party perspective, thereby ensuring appropriate auditing of decision-making and business execution.
+We established the Audit & Supervisory Board because we believe that an audit system by auditors, including external auditors, is effective for overseeing business execution.
+The Audit & Supervisory Board consists of three members – one full-time and two part-time auditors – who attend meetings once a month, with extraordinary held meetings as necessary.
+In addition to regularly exchanging information with internal and accounting auditors, all Audit & Supervisory Board members attend every Board of Directors meeting.
+They provide opinions from an independent, third-party perspective, ensuring appropriate oversight of decision-making and business execution.

 Since the company’s establishment, we have strengthened corporate governance by appointing outside directors.
 Four of our six Board members are from outside the company.
 We expect that these outside directors with extensive knowledge and experience will contribute to sound decision-making through the exchange of opinions and information on our business and industry.